the-maazu/deckshock4/README.md

 **Accelerometer:**
 - <code>accelX</code>,<code>accelY</code>,<code>accelZ</code> can be remapped with '0','1' and '2' and disabled with '-1'.
 - <code>invaccelX</code>,<code>invaccelY</code>,<code>invaccelZ</code> reverse axis directions and are intepreted as <code>false</code> for '0' and <code>true</code> for non-zero values.
 - <code>accelXOfst</code>,<code>accelYOfst</code>,<code>accelZOfst</code> control base orientation and can be assigned values '-32768' to '32767'.
-Inbuilt defaults assume a flat controller when SteamDeck is held at a viewing angle.
+Inbuilt defaults assume a flat controller when SteamDeck is held at a viewing angle (tested with RPCS3).

 **Back-buttons (from v0.1.2):**
 - <code>R4</code>,<code>R5</code>,<code>L4</code>,<code>L5</code> can be mapped to <code>{BackButtonDisable, BackButtonDefault, BackButtonShake, X, O, Square,Triangle, L1, R1, L2, R2, Share,Options,PS, Tpad1,Tpad2, L3, R3}</code> with values '-3' to '14' respectively.